tauri-apps/tauri-docs/website/docs/usage/development.md

 ---
 id: development
-title: "App development"
+title: 'App Development'
-sidebar_label: App development
+sidebar_label: App Development
 ---

-## Start your devserver
+## Start Your Devserver

 Now that you have everything setup, you should start the development server provided by your UI framework.
 Here are a few examples:

 SVELTE using yarn:

 ```sh
 yarn rollup -c -w
 ```

 REACT-CREATE-APP using npm

 ```sh
 npm run craco start
 ```

 QUASAR using global `@quasar/cli`

 ```sh
 quasar dev
 ```

 <div class="alert alert--info" role="alert">
 Every framework has its own development tooling.
-It is outside of the scope of this document to treat them all or keep them up to date - and tauri will not presume to do a better job then your framework.
+It is outside of the scope of this document to treat them all or keep them up to date.
 </div>

-## Inform tauri about localhost port
+## Configure Tauri With Localhost Port

 Once your devserver is up and running, be sure that you have configured the `src-tauri/tauri.conf.json` to correctly point at the devserver.
-Normally, you will be informed about its port in the terminal where you spawned the devserver in the previous step.
+The localhost port should be printed to the console in the terminal from which you started your dev server.

 Edit src-tauri/tauri.conf.json:

 ```json
 {
   "build": {